Cyprus, Nicosia

 Preparation

-2. Peel the shrimp, remove the intestinal vein, rinse, and pat dry.
+2. Peel the shrimp, remove the vein, rinse and pat dry.

-3. In a bowl, mix the shrimp with a small amount of olive oil, juice of half a lemon, half a teaspoon of oregano, salt, and minced garlic.
-Let it marinate.
+3. Mix the shrimp with a small amount of olive oil, juice of half a lemon, half of the oregano, salt, pepper, and crushed garlic.
+Let marinate.

 4. Finely chop the onion.

-5. In a pan, heat olive oil and quickly sauté the shrimp until they change color slightly (about 30 seconds).
-Transfer them back to the bowl.
+5. In a skillet, heat olive oil and quickly sauté the shrimp for about 30 seconds until the color changes.
+Transfer to a bowl.

-6. In the same pan, sauté the onion until soft.
+6. In the same skillet, sauté the onion until soft.

-7. Add the tomatoes, sugar, the remaining oregano, salt, and pepper to the onion.
-Bring to a boil, then pour in the wine and cook the sauce for 5-10 minutes until it thickens.
+7. Add the tomatoes, sugar, remaining oregano, salt, and pepper.
+Bring to a boil, add the wine, and cook the sauce for 5–10 minutes until thickened.

-8. Return the shrimp to the pan with the sauce, sprinkle with feta cheese and fresh herbs.
+8. Return the shrimp to the sauce, sprinkle with feta pieces and fresh herbs.

-9. Transfer the pan to the oven and bake for about 10 minutes, until the feta is soft and slightly golden.
+9. Transfer the skillet to the oven and bake for about 10 minutes until the feta is soft and lightly golden.

 10. Serve hot with toasted bread and a glass of white wine.